Why is vitamin C so good for my skin?

-A third reason to use Vitamin C is because it is necessary for the production of collagen, the major structural protein of the skin.
-If you are using a retinol, or vitamin A to increase cell turnover you will need additional vitamin C to support the increase in collagen production you will be experiencing and maximize your results.
+A third reason to use Vitamin C is because it's necessary for the production of collagen, the major structural protein of the skin.
+If you are using a retinol, or vitamin A to increase cell turnover you'll need additional vitamin C to support the increase in collagen production you'll be experiencing and maximize your results.

 Although our skin is our largest organ, it tends to get its nutrients last.
 Therefore, the best method to get vitamin C to our skin is by applying it topically, which is about 20 times more effective in the skin than the vitamin C we consume.
-Although you can apply it morning and evening, if you are using it only once a day you will want to use it in the morning (before sunscreen) as it provides additional protection from damaging UV rays.
+Although you can apply it morning and evening, Vitamin C is a very active ingredient and can cause irritation in some people.
+If your skin is sensitive, you may only be able to tolerate it once a day.
+If that's the case for you, definitely use it in the morning (before sunscreen) as it provides additional protection from damaging UV rays.